 Brazil central bank holds rates, eyes end of forward guidance

-SAO PAULO, Dec 9 (Reuters) - Brazil's central bank kept its key interest rate at a record-low 2.00% on Wednesday for a third consecutive meeting, as expected, eyeing a possible end to its "forward guidance" that borrowing costs will stay low for a long time, after a jump in inflation.
+BRASILIA, Dec 9 (Reuters) - Brazil's central bank kept its key interest rate at a record-low 2.00% on Wednesday, as expected, but gave the first sign that it could soon remove its "forward guidance" pledging to keep rates lower for longer, in light of the recent rise in inflation.

-The bank's rate-setting committee, known as 'Copom', said its decision was unanimous and that long-term inflation expectations and forecasts remained anchored despite the recent uptick.
-All 28 economists polled by Reuters predicted the decision to stand pat.
+In a statement accompanying the unanimous decision, the bank's rate-setting committee known as 'Copom' said conditions for forward guidance still hold, and that the economy still requires a large amount of monetary stimulus.

+But for the first time, Copom outlined a scenario where that guidance could be withdrawn.

 (Reporting by Jamie McGeever Editing by Brad Haynes)